Continuing Education Activity

 The breasts develop from the embryologic mammary ridges/milk lines, which extend from the axilla to the groin.
 During fetal development, the caudal portions of the milk lines regress with the persistence of the cranial portions, which overlie the pectoralis muscle groups.
-The nipple-areolar complex begins to form around the 12 weeks of gestational age when mesenchymal cells differentiate into smooth muscles and form Montgomery glands and the mammary ducts.
+The nipple-areolar complex begins to form around 12 weeks of gestational age when mesenchymal cells differentiate into smooth muscles and form Montgomery glands and the mammary ducts.
 Breast development becomes quiescent until puberty when the breast mound and areola increase in size in response to sex hormones.

-The skin overlying the breast is made up of avascular epidermis and the dermis, which contains dermal appendages - sebaceous glands, sweat glands, hair follicles, as well as small blood vessels, lymphatic channels, and nerve endings.
+The skin overlying the breast is made up of the avascular epidermis and the dermis, which contains dermal appendages, such as sebaceous glands, sweat glands, hair follicles, as well as small blood vessels, lymphatic channels, and nerve endings.
 Below the dermis, the hypodermal layer contains larger blood vessels, lymphatic channels, nerve cells, and adipose tissue.
 This is followed by a thin fascial layer that separates the breast parenchyma from adjacent structures.
 This fascial layer is anchored to the skin via suspensory ligaments, also known as Cooper ligaments.
 The Cooper ligaments, in combination with subcutaneous fat and glandular tissue, are ultimately responsible for the breast shape.

 The breast parenchyma is a collection of sac-like dilations known as ductules or acini that are lined by the specialized cuboidal cell that produces milk in response to hormonal control.
 Collection of ductules are known as a lobule; ductules within a single lobule communicate with each other via the intralobular terminal duct.
 The intralobular terminal duct communicates with an extralobular duct, and together the lobule and extralobular duct are termed the terminal ductal lobular unit (TDLU).
 The TDLU is generally the smallest functional unit discussed in breast imaging and is the primary site of breast cancer.
-Multiple TDLU coalesce to form a breast lobe.
+Multiple TDLUs coalesce to form a breast lobe.
 There are approximately 12-20 breast lobes per female breast.
 These lobes are identified by a single main draining duct that communicates with the nipple-areolar complex.
 Prior to communicating with the nipple-areolar complex, the main duct focally dilates to form the lactiferous sinus, the site where breast milk is stored.

 Blood supply to the breast is provided via perforating arteries from the internal mammary arteries, intercostal perforators, and branches of the axillary artery.
 The venous draining of the breast is variable.
 Generally, deeper draining veins accompany the deeper arteries while the superficial venous drainage is variable.
-The lymphatic drainage is primarily to the ipsilateral axilla and less so to the internal mammary /infra-clavicular system.
+The lymphatic drainage is primarily to the ipsilateral axilla and less so to the internal mammary/infra-clavicular system.

 The lymphatic drainage is very important from a breast imaging standpoint, and evaluation of the ipsilateral axilla should be performed on any exam with findings that are suspicious for breast cancer.
 Anatomically, the axilla is triangular to pyramidal shaped space adjacent to the thorax and upper extremity.
 The margins of the axilla are loosely defined as the lateral wall of the chest, medial wall of the humerus, one rib, and scapula.
 This space primarily serves as a conduit for traversing neurovascular and lymphatic structures of the chest with the upper extremity.

 The Breast Imaging and Reporting System (BIRADS) published by the American College of Radiology (ACR), provides a classification system for breast masses and biopsy criteria.
-The classification system is based on imaging features correlating to cancer risk, and range from 1 through 6, the greater the classification, the higher likelihood of cancer.
+The classification system is based on imaging features correlating to cancer risk, and ranges from 1 through 6, the greater the classification, the higher likelihood of cancer.
 Generally, a breast biopsy is indicated in any patient with a complex cyst, solid mass, indeterminate or suspicious solid mass, indeterminate or suspicious microcalcifications, and suspicious architectural distortion.

 An absolute contraindication for an image-guided breast biopsy is the non-visualization of the lesion.
 Relative contraindications are overlying skin infections and a high risk of bleeding demonstrated by a grossly abnormal international normalized ratio (INR).
 For a stereotactic biopsy, morbid obesity is a relative contraindication as biopsy chairs and tables have a weight limit, usually only accommodating patients up to 350 lbs.
 Additionally, modality-specific contraindications for mammographic stereotactic guided biopsies include pregnancy (relative), breast compression size, and inability to properly position the patient.
 These same contraindications hold true for MR with the addition of MR noncompatible implanted hardware or metallic devices.

-Imaging Equipment: American College of Radiology (ACR) and the United States government provide specific guidance and accreditation standards for a breast ultrasound (US), mammographic, and MR machines.
+American College of Radiology (ACR) and the United States government provide specific guidance and accreditation standards for breast ultrasound (US), mammographic, and MR machines.
 Most of these standards are a part of an institution’s quality control program performed at regular intervals by certified medical physicists or associates.
 It is imperative that institutions obtain and maintain accreditation standards when performing breast imaging and interventions.

-US machines come in a variety of configurations and capabilities; this article will focus on hand-held US machines utilized in brightness mode.
+US machines come in a variety of configurations and capabilities.
+This article will focus on hand-held US machines utilized in brightness mode.
 These machines are generally equipped with interchangeable hand-held transducer (probe), and a display/monitor, which vary per manufacturer.
 The machines produce images by intermittently transmitting ultrasonic waves through the probe and into a thin slice of the body.
 Then the machine measures returning frequencies, amplitude, and time-to-return.
 A series of mathematical calculations are performed and displayed as different levels of brightness on the monitor.
 Usually in the form of an image.
 The tissue composition combined with the physical properties of the probe and technical factors greatly affect the image quality.